Click here for Training Videos

 Export / Backup

 The export process allows you create a backup of your MDG data file and also to share it between two computers that both have the MDG program installed.
-There are two ways you may export: 1) to an external memory device like a floppy disk or USB memory drive or 2) Using email.
+There are two ways you may export: 1) to an external memory device such as a USB memory drive or 2) Using email.

 To export to a physical drive:

-Insert your USB Flash drive or floppy disk that you wish to export to.
+Insert your USB Flash drive or other external memory drive that you wish to export to.

 Choose File menu, then Export.

 Select the drive you want to export to.
-The default drive will be the Flash drive or floppy disk you inserted initially.
-If no external storage device is attached, then the export will be to your own C: drive.
+If the USB drive was already inserted before starting MyDataGuard, the default drive will be the USB drive.
 If the drive you want is not the default, use the pull down to select it.

 Click OK.